cat-lu/sm-drought/README.md

 ### Primary functions:
 `cutAndCombineDailySM.m`: Reduces SMAP file to a given area and combines daily individual SMAP files into single structure array of surface soil moisture values.

-`averageSoilMoisture.m`: Averages soil moisture data over a given time period
+`averageSoilMoisture.m`: Averages soil moisture data over a given time period.

 `filterSurfacetoRZSM.m`: Converts raw surface soil moisture data into root-zone soil moisture data using an exponential time filter.
-This function also takes the number of days for water to travel from the surface (top ~5cm of soil) to the root-zone (~200 cm) as an input.
+This function also takes the number of days for water to travel from the surface (top ~5cm of soil) to the root-zone level(~200 cm) as an input.

 `calculateDThresholds.m`: Calculates drought thresholds based on soil moisture data and inputted drought percentiles.
 Drought threshold values are specific to a month and coordinate and are calculated by fitting a beta distribution to historical soil moisture data.
-The USDM percentiles (table shown below) provide example drought percentiles to be used in this case.
+The USDM percentiles (table shown below) provide example upper drought percentiles to be used in this case.

 | Category     | Description           | Percentile Range |
 |--------------|-----------------------|------------------|